 Jamie Edwards is a wheelchair racer who recently competed at the Typhoo National Junior Athletics Championships, and in his spare time he builds computers.
 He can do this, then.
 And he's only 15.

 "I was lucky enough not to have any issues with building my PC," he tells me, "but I would say a few rookie mistakes would be: forgetting thermal compound; forgetting EPS power; forgetting PCI Express power for your graphics card; and using too small a power supply, or a cheap power supply, as they have a tendency to catch fire."

 Has working on his own computers made Jamie see pre-built models differently?
 "Yes.
-Now, I see them as cheap plastic cons that are trying to scam your money for a machine with incredibly cheap motherboards, cases and power supplies.
-They also ramp up the clock speed of the CPU and the cores and sell it by saying, 'Faster clock speed equals a faster PC', 'more cores means a faster PC', and 'more RAM means a faster PC'.
-All of these things do increase speeds, but that can change depending on what architecture the CPU is, or what speed RAM you have, or even if the CPU could fully utilise all of that RAM."
+Now, I see them as cheap plastic cons that are trying to scam your money for a machine with incredibly cheap motherboards, cases, and power supplies.
+They also ramp up the clock speed of the CPU and the cores and sell it by saying, 'Faster clock speed equals a faster PC,' 'more cores means a faster PC,' and 'more RAM means a faster PC.'
+All of these things do increase speeds, but that can change depending on what architecture the CPU is, or what speed RAM you have, or even if the CPU could fully utilize all of that RAM."